 Follow me down into my burrow for a moment, for I am about to show you the wonders of the white rabbit, a wondrous Italian rabbit recipe.

+Wha, white rabbit?
 No, no drugs involved.
 I have something more rare, more fleeting, in mind: Restraint.
 Subtlety and restraint are two traits rarely seen in American cooking.
 We Americans like Big Food, with Big Flavors.
-Red things, like chiles and barbecue sauce and tomatoes.
+Red things, like chili and barbecue sauce and tomatoes.
 Chipotle for all!

 Rabbits don’t like big loud things.
 They get easily overwhelmed.
 Slather BBQ sauce on a rabbit and it’s still good, but it becomes less of a rabbit and more of an anonymous white protein.

-Eating this dish will make you taste rabbit in a whole new way.
+Eating this Italian rabbit will make you taste rabbit in a whole new way.
 You will realize, perhaps for the first time, that rabbit does not in fact taste like chicken, although it looks like it.
 Rabbit tastes like rabbit.
 And this, you will see, is a good thing.

 - Ribs, neck and belly flaps from the rabbits